nrv-framework/NRV/docs/usersguide/simulables.rst

      - Comment
    * - Hodgkin-Huxley
      - ``"HH"``
-     - model from Hodgkin and Huxley 1952
+     - Model from Hodgkin and Huxley 1952
    * - Rattay-Aberham
      - ``"Rattay_Aberham"``
-     - Comment
+     - Model from Rattay and Aberham 1993
    * - Sundt
      - ``"Sundt"``
      - Comment
    * - Tigerholm
      - ``"Tigerholm"``
-     - Comment
+     - Model from Tigerholm et al. 2014
    * - Schild 1994
      - ``"Schild_94"``
-     - Comment
+     - Model from Schild et al. 1994
    * - Schild 1997
      - ``"Schild_97"``
-     - Comment
+     - Model from Schild et al. 1997

 A scientific review of these models is available in the following paper:
 Pelot, N. A., Catherall, D. C., Thio, B. J., Titus, N. D., Liang, E. D., Henriquez, C. S., & Grill, W. M. (2021).
 Excitation properties of computational models of unmyelinated peripheral axons.
 Journal of neurophysiology, 125(1), 86-104.